tdpetrou/pandas_cub/README.md

 String columns with missing values will not work.
 Except this error and don't return columns where the aggregation cannot be found.

-Defining the `_agg` method will make all the other methods aggregation methods work.
+Defining the `_agg` method will make all the other aggregation methods work.

 ### 14. `isna` method
 Return a DataFrame of the same shape that has a boolean for every single value in the DataFrame.
-Use `np.isnan` except in the case for strings which you can use a vectorized equality check to `None`
+Use `np.isnan` except in the case for strings which you can use a vectorized equality expression to `None`

 ### 15. `count` method
 Return the number of non-missing values for each column